soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-Items-DestinyItemTierTypeDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 Defines the tier type of an item.
-Mostly this provides human readable properties for typeslike Common, Rare, etc...
+Mostly this provides human readable properties for types like Common, Rare, etc...
 It also provides some base data for infusion that could be useful.

 ## Schema
 * **Schema Type:** Manifest Definition
+* **Type:** object
 * **Mobile Manifest:** ItemTierTypes

 ## Properties